northwesternmutual/regent/README.md

 // => { value: ['sandals', 't-shirt'], rules: [IS_WARM] }
 ```

+In the above example the second array item will be returned, because `IS_WARM` returns true. `find` will not continue looking through the following rows.

 #### filter

 `filter` has the same signature as `find`, but returns an array of all the rows who's rules all return true.
 You can think of it like `Array.filter()`.